cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 So, in the near future... whatr wharever potential employer would like to see is the person who they want to hire is doing the thing in the increasingly valuable digital world.
 I think the single most valuable skill of the next two decades is creating content online.
 So I believe that a public (online) body of work is replacing the traditional resumé.
-And I love that, because resumes suck at demonstrating actual skills and abilities.
+And I love that, because résumés suck at demonstrating actual skills and abilities.

 The concept of résumés has evolved over time, reflecting changes in the job market and the expectations of employers.
 With the industrial revolution, there was a greater need for workers to present their skills and experience in a more formalized manner.